PenaSMiguel92/revature-project-four/README.md

     - Make a CLI to prompt the user for info they might want to see
     - Allow for custom queries using SQL syntax in a CLI
     - Keep logs for your application and store them in a MongoDB

+## Issues Encountered and How to Fix:

+Struggled with connecting to MySQL server installed on Windows from WSL2 Ubuntu, and ultimately decided that it was a huge waste of time because I kept getting errors.
+First, it was a problem with authenticating user 'root'@'localhost', so I ran the commands on the mysql cli:
+CREATE USER 'root'@'%' IDENTIFIED BY 'password';
+GRANT ALL PRIVILEGES ON *.* TO 'root'@'%';
+FLUSH PRIVILEGES;
+It seemed to work, but then encountered another issue: It couldn't connect to 127.0.0.1:3306; This one had me, and searched as much as I could until I found out that I can check ports.
+The only ports available to me on WSL2 were 33060 and 33061, so I changed it.
+I then encountered another error, Server and Client Protocol versions do not match.
+They were both up to date on respective systems, so I gave up here and installed the sakila database to the WSL2 server, and moved on.
+I now set the port to 33061, so that it connects to the WSL2 MySQL server instead.
+If I had the time, I would revisit this issue and attempt again using additional resources.